 Many of us breathe too much, a low-level form of hyperventilation.
 This breathing increases the levels of oxygen and lowers the carbon dioxide pressure in the body at the same time.
 Oxygen is taken in from the outside, while carbon dioxide is produced in the body.
 A normal carbon dioxide pressure is connected to relaxation.
 For example, during an anxiety attack or when experiencing fear of flying, it’s common to breathe into and out of a bag, so you re-inhale some of the exhaled air.

-The exhaled air contains approximately 100 times as much carbon dioxide as the inhaled air, so when you re-inhale the exhaled air, your carbon dioxide pressure naturally rises, and your anxiety or fear of flying is calmed thanks to an increased amount of oxygen being carried to your brain.
+The exhaled air contains approximately 100 times as much carbon dioxide as the inhaled air, so when you re-inhale the exhaled air in bag breathing, your carbon dioxide pressure naturally rises, and your anxiety or fear of flying is calmed thanks to an increased amount of oxygen being carried to your brain.
 The reason for this is the relaxing and dilating effect that carbon dioxide has on the blood vessels.
 When the blood vessels widens, more oxygen-rich blood reaches the brain, and the stressed, oxygen-hungry “panic-brain” can relax.

 In a Swiss study, twelve healthy medical students hyperventilated.
 The first time they breathed normal air, and the next time, they hyperventilated air that contained five percent carbon dioxide, which is 125 times as much as normal.
 Their adrenalin levels increased by 360 percent while the CO2 levels decreased by 50 percent when they breathed normal air.
 When hyperventilating carbon dioxide enriched air, both their carbon dioxide levels, and their adrenalin levels remained unchanged.